adaltas/node-nikita/src/docker/wait.coffee.md

 *   `code_skipped`
     Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.
-*   `log`
-    Function called with a log related messages.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
-    Writable EventEmitter in which the standard output of executed commands will be piped.
-*   `stderr` (stream.Writable)
-    Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Callback parameters